fintechstudios/ververica-platform-k8s-operator/README.md

 improved!

 Some known issues + places to improve:
-* Mapping of more VP resources!
 * `DeploymentTarget.deploymentPatchSet` values can only be `strings`.
-* Watching the VP API for updates to Deployments, Jobs, Events, etc would be excellent.
+* Watching the VP API for updates to Deployments, Jobs, Events, etc and adding updates to the `status` fields.
-* Adding more `status` subresources to link everything together would also be most excellent.
 * Memory management / over-allocation / embed-by-value vs embed-by-pointer could probably be improved.
-* Various `TODO`s
 * Make the APIClient an `interface` so that something like [`mockery`](https://github.com/vektra/mockery) can mock it for tests.
 * Splitting tests into unit, integration, e2e tests against a live cluster, etc.